 If you’ve got a living room that’s just closely next to the kitchen, it wouldn’t hurt to give the extra space some royal treatment by adding a buffet and a hutch.

-- Warm up the space with lush drapes, ceramic styled paints and maybe a chandelier that uses a dimmer switch to create serene surroundings.
+- Warm up the space with lush drapes, ceramic styled paints and maybe a chandelier that uses a dimmer switch to create serene surroundings and kitchen design layout ideas.

 - You could even add some eateries and utensils on a trolley that complement the décor and use the trolley when its dinner time.